dotnet/AspNetCore.Docs/aspnetcore/test/http-files.md

 * Customize response preview
 * Per-request settings

-The Visual Studio 2022 `.http` file editor is still under development, and some of these features might be added in the future.
+The Visual Studio 2022 `.http` file editor is still in preview, and some of these features might be added in the future.

 ## Use the `.http` file editor